SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/create/includes/set-properties.md

 1. Add a description of the selection in the **Description** field, if relevant.

-1. Check **Completed** if you want to specify that the selection is inactive.
+1. Check **Completed** to specify that the selection is inactive.
 If you want the selection to be active, leave this box unchecked.

 <!-- Referenced links -->
 [1]: ../../update/index.md